maydemirx/leaflet-tag-filter-button/README.md

 **v0.0.2 (30.06.2016)**

  - Added multi layer source support.
- > You can add a new marker container layer source to plugin and the plugin searching on added source.
+ > You can add a new marker container layer source to plugin and the plugin searches on added source.

  - Added [PruneCluster](https://github.com/SINTEF-9012/PruneCluster) support.
  > Added [PruneCluster](https://github.com/SINTEF-9012/PruneCluster)  layer source to the plugin as default.
 You can enable it by enablePruneCluster function.